Is It College Yet?: Plot

 Daria's younger sister, Quinn, gets her first job as a restaurant hostess and befriends a co-worker named Lindy, who is in college.
 Quinn notices Lindy has a drinking problem, which culminates with Lindy arriving at work drunk and getting fired.
 Unsure whether to encourage Lindy to seek help, Quinn seeks Daria's advice.
 Inspired by Daria's honesty in breaking up with Tom even though it caused her to feel lonely, Quinn determines that she will be honest, too.
 Quinn also tells Daria that she will have friends in college because the social dynamics are different from high school.
-When Quinn visits Lindy, Lindy gets angry and tells Quinn to leave.
+When Quinn confronts Lindy, Lindy gets angry and tells Quinn to leave.
 A few days later, Lindy apologizes but still insists that she is not an alcoholic.

 Quinn's work causes her to miss several Fashion Club meetings, and the clique drifts apart.
 Tensions escalate when Stacy secretly wishes that club president Sandi would "just shut up," after which Sandi suffers a vocal cord injury that causes her to lose her voice.
 At an end-of-year party, after Sandi tries to punish Stacy for her bad thoughts, Stacy stands up for herself and intones that she doesn't want to be a member of the fashion club if it means taking Sandi's abuse.
 When Quinn and Tiffany join in, Sandi goes along with disbanding the club to save face.
 After remarking that "it's like the end of an era," the group agrees to hang out the next day as if nothing has changed.

 Tom visits Daria to get some closure after the breakup.
 He tells Daria that he looks up to her and values her opinion, and Daria tells him that he's a good (but imperfect) guy and that she was glad they dated.
 They agree to keep in touch and remain friends.

 At a graduation party, Jane reveals to Daria that she was accepted to BFAC and thanks her for the push to apply.
 Daria is surprised and proud.
 Jane expresses excitement that they will both be living in Boston and tells Daria to prepare to be "dragged to more parties."
 Daria thanks Jane for helping her get through high school.

 At graduation, Daria wins an academic award and improvises a speech in which she reiterates her contempt for high school, but ends with a summation of her life philosophy and expresses gratitude for Jane and her family, drawing applause from the crowd.
 Afterwards, Daria and Jane meet for pizza as usual, and muse on what they will find together once they arrive in Boston for college and begin a new era in their lives.